BryanKoo/YoutubeEmbedUtils/README.md

 ### Check availability of youtube videos
 * execute check_video.py
   * with no argument or 1 argument for video list file
+    * File selection GUI will be presented when no argument is given